Schlumberger Limited (SLB) Just Got Our Attention

-Schlumberger Limited (NYSE:SLB) went up by 3.32% from its latest closing price compared to the recent 1-year high of $30.41.
-The company’s stock price has collected 4.66% of gains in the last five trading sessions.
-Press Release reported on 03/18/21 that Schlumberger New Energy Venture to Launch a Lithium Extraction Pilot Plant in Nevada
+Schlumberger Limited (NYSE:SLB) went up by 3.35% from its latest closing price compared to the recent 1-year high of $30.41.
+The company’s stock price has collected 2.55% of gains in the last five trading sessions.
+Barron’s reported on 04/02/21 that 11 Stocks That Could Get a Shot in the Arm as Business Spending Gains

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.